trng/LedControlExt/README.md

 # LedControlExt
-Extension for LedControl
+Extension for LedControl.
-Added 2 funcitons
+Added 2 funcitons:
 - printChar
 - ptrintString
 And one font 5x8